sakcret/jmypuzzle/README.md

-*This plugin was initially written in 2007, as a js activity for the French Learning website [http://www.clickonfrench.com].
-Then the plugin evolved independently to follow our internal needs.
-However, I took time to test it and make it work with a recent version of jquery, and that's why I publish now an updated version.
+*This is a legacy work.
+It was initially written in 2007, as an experimental js activity for the French Learning website [http://www.clickonfrench.com].
+Then the plugin evolved independently to follow our internal needs, and get a better code structure.
+However, I thought it would be worth it to take time to test it and make it work with a recent version of jquery, and that's why I publish now an updated version.
 Hope it can be useful !*
 ```
                          ____                          ___
     __  /'\_/°\         /\  _'\                       /\_ \